-Roast Busters: Ringleader Joseph Parker speaks out
+'I hope that they can see there is a change in my heart': Roast Busters' Joseph Parker speaks out

 "What's the intent?
 If it is to say sorry then that could go a long way but different survivors feel differently, for some of them nothing is going to make it right.

-"But if someone takes responsibility and is genuine and remorseful that never goes astray but if it's to say 'we're sorry but…' that's minimising it."
+"But if someone takes responsibility and is genuine and remorseful that never goes astray but if it's to say 'we're sorry but …' that's minimising it."

 SEXUAL HARM - DO YOU NEED HELP?